api-platform/demo/README.md

 Contributing
 ============

-Seen something that is wrong?
-A bug?
-Something that could be improved?
-Every contributions are welcome.
+If you see something that is wrong, a bug or something that could be improved, you are welcome to contribute.

 Prepare the test environment: